If you’re new to the WordPress space, you’re probably wondering what the difference is between WordPress.com vs WordPress.org.

 WordPress.com vs WordPress.org: SUMMARY

-If you haven’t been keeping score, here’s the summary:
+If you haven’t been keeping track, here’s the summary:

 As you can see, both WordPress.com and WordPress.org have their pros and cons, and there’s no clear winner.
 It all depends on what you expect from your website platform, what your budget is, and what sort of website you want to launch.